sunpy/sunpy/doc/source/guide/vso.rst

 sets the instrument we are looking for.
 So what is going on here?
 The notion is that a VSO query has a set of attribute objects - described in 'vso.attrs' - that are specifed to construct the query.
+For the full list of vso attributes, use

+    >>> help(vso.attrs)

+Note that due to quirks at the VSO, we do not recommend that the extent object 'vso.attrs.Extent' be in your query.
+Instead, we recommend that any extent filtering you need to do be done on the queries made without setting a value to the vso.attrs.Extent object.
+As we will see, the new-style query can take more than two arguments, each argument separated from the other by a comma.
+Each of those arguments are chained together using a logical "AND".

 The new-style query allows you to combine these VSO attribute objects in complex ways that are not possible with the legacy query style.